Skip to Content

-However, it can be a fussy plant and may require a little more effort to keep those leaves healthy.
+However, it can be a fussy plant and may require more effort to keep those leaves healthy.
 But with the right knowledge and little practice, growing Calathea Ornata will be quite simple.

 In this blog, you will learn about the preferences of Calathea Ornata, including soil type, watering requirements, humidity level, and much more.
 So, if you have just got your hands on Calathea Ornata, this growing guide will make things quite straightforward.

-Following are the aspects that we will cover with regards to Calathea Ornata:
+Following are the aspects that we will cover concerning Calathea Ornata:

 Watering Requirements: Calathea Ornata